Yashu-m23/ExtractIQ/README.md

 2. **OCR** → Extract text from each page using Tesseract
 3. **Chunk & Embed** → Text is chunked and encoded into vectors
 4. **Store in FAISS** → Fast vector search over chunks
-5. **Ask Questions** → Query is matched to chunks, and Gemini generates answers
+5. **Chat with your documents** → Each message is matched to relevant chunks, and Gemini responds conversationally based on the context

 ---